 Joseph Henry Press (1992–2008) was a trade publishing arm for the National Academies Press.
-The six people below were responsible for fact-checking, publishing, promoting, and defending one of the most transphobic books ever written, J. Michael Bailey’s 2003 book The Man Who Would Be Queen.
+In 2003 the six people below were responsible for fact-checking, publishing, promoting, and defending J. Michael Bailey’s 2003 book The Man Who Would Be Queen, one of the most transphobic books ever written.

 - Joseph Henry Press Director.
 Responsible for the entire vetting and publishing process.